DCprivate/dataset-builder/DataHarvester/README.md

+# DataHarvester/README.md
+// Start of Selection
 # DataHarvester

-A robust data pipeline for processing and transforming data.
-Built with Python 3.12.8, MongoDB, and Redis.
+A robust, pipeline-based architecture for collecting, transforming, and preparing data for ML model fine-tuning.
+Built with Python 3.12.8, MongoDB, and Redis, this framework provides modular microservices that follow domain-driven design principles.
+It's cloud-agnostic but can be seamlessly deployed on AWS or other container environments.

 ## Project Structure
 ```